visgraf/vfx/README.md

 The unique exception are the dependence of ./s3d-ptrace/demo/d2, ./s3d-ptrace/demo/d3 and ./s3d-ptrace/demo/d4 which depend to the execution of ./s3d-ptrace/demo/d0 before.
-Using the scripts defined on this package the user can generates videos like ./video/demo.mp4.
+Using the scripts defined on this package the user can generate videos like ./video/demo.mp4.

 <hr>